Byomkesh O Durgo Rahasya: Development

 The film was announced on 28 January 2023 by Dev on his Twitter handle, marking the completion of his 17 years in the Bengali Film Industry.
 On the auspicious occasion of Poila Baisakh the first look of Dev as Byomkesh Bakshi from the film was released.
 The dubbing was completed on 3 July 2023.

 Filming

-Principal photography took place in Madhya Pradesh, Bolpur and Jharkhand.
+Principal photography took place from April 2023 to June 2023 across Madhya Pradesh, Bolpur and Jharkhand.

 Marketing

 The trailer was released on 27 July 2023 on Dev Entertainment Ventures Youtube channel.
 The teaser and pre teaser of the film were released on 14 July 2023 and 1 July 2023 respectively on the same channel.

 PVR Pictures announced that the film would get an all India release on 11 August 2023.

 Soundtrack

 The music of the film was composed by Diptarka Bose.

 The first single "Bom Satyaneshi", penned by Arghyaneal Ghosh was released on 31 July 2023.
 The second single "O Je Mane Na Mana" was released on 7 August 2023.
 It is an adaptation of a Rabindra Sangeet by Rabindranath Tagore.